Quick facts

 In your yard

-The numbers of ticks found on a property are influenced by the amount of favorable habitat that is found there (brushy, grassy areas) and the number of animals, especially whitetailed deer and whitefooted mice, that are present.
+The numbers of ticks found on a property are influenced by the amount of favorable habitat found there (brushy, grassy areas) and the number of animals, especially whitetailed deer and whitefooted mice, that are present.

 You can reduce tick numbers by modifying your landscape to create a less favorable environment for ticks and their animal hosts.